ceejbot/paletter/README.md

 # paletter

-An obviously-named Swift command-line tool for converting [tinty](https://github.com/tinted-theming) yaml scheme files into MacOS `.clr` palette files.
-These are Apple binary property lists with a very NextStep-specific structure.
-Even *another* tool in a long series of tools that solve extremely specific problems that nobody else has.
+An obviously-named Swift command-line tool for converting [tinted-theming](https://github.com/tinted-theming) yaml scheme files into MacOS `.clr` palette files.
+These are Apple binary property lists with a very NextStep-specific structure, so they need ObjC or Swift code to generate.
+This is, unbelievably, *another* tool in a long series of tools that solve extremely specific problems that nobody else has.

 How to use: